Efficient Fraud Detection Using Deep Boosting Decision Trees: Deep boosting decision trees for fraud detection

 Thus we can use the cross entropy of the expected distribution $\{0.5, 0.5\}$ and the true distribution $\{\alpha_i, (1 - \alpha_i)\}$ as a penalty term to construct a SDT with uniform sub-path selection.
 Considering that the number of the inputs falling on a certain node decays exponentially with the depth of the decision tree $d$, we add a decay coefficient $2^{-d}$ into this penalty and get the first regularization term of the $t$th soft decision tree as:

 where $\lambda_1$ is a model hyperparameter.

-\textbf{Second Regularization Term} \ The second regularization term is to prevent the model from over-fitting, and it is in the form of the $\ell_2$ norm of the weight vector of the neural network in the inner nodes.
+\textbf{Second Regularization Term} The second regularization term aims to prevent overfitting of the model by imposing a penalty on the norm of the weight vector associated with inner nodes in the neural network.
 Therefore, the second regularization term of the $t$th SDT is

 where $\lambda_2$ is a model hyperparameter and $\Theta_i$ denotes the parameters of the neural network in the $i$th inner node.